-- Ellis Street Utilities (unknown underground utilities) - 4th and King Street Potential time for planned work shutdown Contractor not able to perform the work in the manner prescribed - Risks associated with testing and training activities after completion of construction - Risks of costs or delays associated with resolving TPC's proposal to use shotcrete instead of cast in place concrete for the final finish of portions of the stations - Risks associated with resolving the excavation methods and sequence for the mining of the CTS station cavern - Risks of delays due to conflicts at the north concourse roof at UMS - Risks of delays and higher costs due to quality issues
+- Unable to achieve RSD due to inability to recover from accumulated delays to the 1300 Contract and inability to compress the post construction work (may be tracked as two separate risks). - Damage to 3x5 sewer at CTS during SEM excavation of the station cavern. - 4th and King streets Potential time for planned work shutdown Contractor not able to perform the work in the manner prescribed. - Risks associated with testing and training activities after completion of construction. - Risks of costs or delays associated with resolving TPC's proposal to use shotcrete instead of cast in place concrete for the final finish of portions of the stations. - Risks associated with resolving the excavation methods and sequence for the mining of the CTS station cavern. - Risks of delays and higher costs due to quality issues.